locallyoptimistic/LocallyOptimistic/content/post/analytics-engineer.md

 * The rise of MPP SQL data-warehousing technologies like Redshift, BigQuery, and Snowflake
 * The birth of data-pipelines-as-a-service companies like Stitch and Fivetran
 * The advent of SQL-first BI tools like Looker, Mode, and Periscope
-* The emphasis companies are putting on building data-driven products that rely on micro-targeting and machine learning algorithms for prediction and personalization.
+* The emphasis companies are putting on prediction and personalization

 The first two, taken together, have shifted the role of analysts dramatically.
 Nowadays analysts _must_ know how to write SQL, use git/github, and generally spend a majority of their time _writing code_.
 While they aren't necessarily trained as software engineers, they are now responsible for managing substantial codebases.
 Similarly, while data engineers used to spend a lot of time split between building new data integrations between systems or working on platforms for scalable computation, most of that work can now be offloaded to Stitch/Fivetran (integrations) or to the warehouse itself (just let BigQuery figure out the optimal query plan).
 Finally, data scientists have suddenly become responsible for managing sophisticated production systems that are making real-time productions with significant business impact.